 In the present study, we investigated how emotion perception differs in musical subgroups and compared singers and instrumentalists as well as amateurs and professionals.
-In line with our prediction, we observed no differences between musica subgroups, suggesting that emotion perception abilities are not primarily tied to the type or amount of musical activity.
-Instead, we replicated the consistent link between vocal emotion perception and music perception abilities, especially for melodies.
+In line with our prediction, we observed no differences between musical subgroups, suggesting that emotion perception abilities are not primarily tied to the type or amount of musical activity.
+Instead, we replicated the link between vocal emotion perception and music perception abilities, especially for melodies.
 This adds a new perspective to the accumulating evidence that the link between musicality and vocal emotion perception is predominantly driven by individual differences in auditory sensitivity, rather than specific musical training.

 Acknowledgements